Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Experiments

 Tables \ref{TAB_QC-SET1} and \ref{TAB_QC-SET2} show the quantitative comparisons between our FSS-ITs and existing CD-FSS methods.
 Some existing methods use not only ResNet50 as the backbone but also VGG-16.
 Therefore, we tested the accuracy of these methods when using ResNet50 and VGG-16 separately.
 For fairness of comparison, our FSS-ITs was also tested with both backbones.

-From the quantitative comparison results in Tables \ref{TAB_QC-SET1} and \ref{TAB_QC-SET2}, it can be seen that whether PASCAL VOC or DeepGlobe is used as the source domain, FSS-ITs consistently achieves higher accuracy compared with existing methods.
+From the quantitative comparison results in tables \ref{TAB_QC-SET1} and \ref{TAB_QC-SET2}, it can be observed that whether PASCAL VOC or DeepGlobe is used as the source domain, FSS-ITs consistently achieves higher accuracy than existing methods.
 More specifically, for all methods that use both ResNet50 and VGG-16 as backbones, accuracy is higher when using ResNet50, and FSS-ITs is no exception.
-Moreover, when comparing the accuracy values between Tables \ref{TAB_QC-SET1} and \ref{TAB_QC-SET2}, we find that almost all methods achieve slightly higher testing accuracy on the ISIC2018, Chest X-Ray, and FSS-1000 datasets when trained with PASCAL VOC as the source domain.
-However, the different is not significant.
-This indicates that although the domain shift between satellite remote sensing images in DeepGlobe and the images in the other datasets is more severe, the cross-domain segmentation capability of the CD-FSS method is not significantly affected through source domain training and target domain fine-tuning.
-In addition, in terms of stability—that is, from the comparison of the mIoU score standard deviation (``Dev." in the tables)—the choice between ResNet50 and VGG-16 has little impact on the stability of the methods, and the choice of source-domain dataset also has little impact.
-However, when comparing the standard deviations across different methods, we can still conclude that FSS-ITs exhibits higher stability.
+Moreover, when comparing the accuracy values between tables \ref{TAB_QC-SET1} and \ref{TAB_QC-SET2}, we find that almost all methods achieve slightly higher testing accuracy on the ISIC2018, Chest X-Ray, and FSS-1000 datasets when trained with PASCAL VOC as the source domain.
+However, the difference is insignificant.
+This indicates that although the domain shift between satellite RS images in DeepGlobe and the images in the other datasets is more severe, the cross-domain segmentation capability of the CD-FSS method is not significantly affected through source-domain training and target-domain fine-tuning.
+In addition, in terms of stability—that is, from the comparison of mIoU scores' standard deviation (``Dev." in the tables)—the choice between ResNet50 and VGG-16 has little impact on the stability of the methods.
+The choice of the source-domain dataset also has little impact.
+However, when comparing the standard deviations across methods, we can still conclude that FSS-ITs exhibits higher stability.